 To begin to address the food sector’s workforce challenges, CEI convened a series of stakeholder meetings throughout Maine to explore the state’s employment trends, learn from business leaders about success stories in employee development and retention, and identify opportunities and resources to cultivate a robust workforce for the future.
 Northern Girl in Aroostook County, Ducktrap River of Maine in the Midcoast region, Borealis Breads in Southern Maine, and Baxter Brewing Company in Central Maine generously hosted the meetings.
 Funding for the project was provided by the Elmina B. Sewall Foundation, Broadreach Foundation, and Jane’s Trust.

-- Share the key findings, challenges, successes, opportunities, and resource needs that emerged from stakeholders during the shared learning process meetings.
+- Share the key findings, challenges, successes, opportunities, and resource needs that emerged from stakeholders during the shared learning process meetings, and

 - Create a foundation of shared understanding for ongoing collaboration among businesses, workforce service organizations, public policy leaders, and food system support organizations to catalyze growth for businesses and quality jobs for Maine people within the State’s food sector.